michetonu/DA-RNN_manoeuver_anticipation/README.md

-# DA-RNN_manoeuver_anticipation
+# DA-RNN for Manoeuver Anticipation
-Domain-Adaptive Recurrent Neural Network for driving manoeuver anticipation, built in Keras
+Domain-Adaptive Recurrent Neural Network for driving manoeuver anticipation, built in Keras.